MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 - UserValidationErrors
 - WhenCreated

-The updates below are now applicable to the output in scenarios where "-identity" parameter is not used:
+The following updates are now applicable to the output in scenarios where "-identity" parameter is not used:

 - Only valid OnPrem users would be available in the output: These are users that are DirSyncEnabled and have a valid OnPremSipAddress or SIP address in ShadowProxyAddresses.
 - Guest users are now available in the output.